Upcoming HR Nonprofit Peer Group Meetings

 Creating a diverse and inclusive environment makes it acceptable to have differences of opinions, differences of thoughts, and different ways of working.
 The important task for an organization is to capture this and put it to work.
 But before an organization can do that, it must first make it a point to understand and accept diversity on a much broader spectrum.

 On May 10 after HR Nonprofit peer group (10:15-10:45 a.m.)
 Learn how digital marketing has worked for other organizations.
 Having difficulty recruiting direct service professionals, Master level therapists or child care workers?
 Explore if partner with several other organizations for advertising for similar positions is a good fit for your organization.
 Learn more below.
 If you cannot attend but would like information, please contact Julie Struble at Julie@CharitableAdvisors.com

-For upcoming meeting or presentation notes to past meetings, please scroll down.
+For presentation notes to past meetings, please scroll down.